bondms/bondms.github.io/_posts/2020-10-02-ev-charging.md

 # Electric Vehicle Charging

+These notes are for the UK.

 ## Charging networks:

-Some key points about EV charging networks in the UK.

-These are all UK, non-subscription prices.
+These are all non-subscription prices.
 Subscription services may allow cheaper per-unit pricing.

 * ChargePoint (https://www.chargepoint.com/):
     * Usage: App or RFID.